 Other Family Friendly Banff Hotels

-Hidden Ridge Resort is apartment-style accommodations, allowing families to easily cook some meals to save money.
+- Hidden Ridge Resort has apartment-style accommodations, allowing families to easily cook some meals to save money.
 Other family friendly amenities include a beautiful outdoor pool and adjacent hot pool, the outdoor playground and bike rentals.

-If you are traveling with a pet as well, there are plenty of pet friendly hotels in Banff.
+If you are traveling with your family pet as well, there are plenty of pet friendly hotels in Banff.

 How to Save Money in Banff with Kids

-It’s no secret, Banff is expensive.
+It’s no secret, Banff can be quite expensive – especially in high season, and especially with kids in tow.
 Don’t let this stress you out, there are plenty of ways to visit Banff on a budget.
-The wonderful thing about Banff is that while some of the attractions are quite costly, there are so many things to do in Banff that are free.
+The wonderful thing about Banff is that while some of the main attractions are quite costly, there are so many incredible things to do in Banff that are free.

 Two simple ways to save money while in Banff with kids are:

-If your family is outdoorsy, you’re likely to be doing this anyways.
-Banff has some of the most incredible hikes and they don’t cost a thing!
+- Choose free Banff activities: If your family is outdoorsy, you’re likely to be doing this anyways.
+Many of the best hikes in Banff are kid-friendly and they don’t cost a thing!